POLITICIAN

 Icon of person Kristina Šmigun-Vähi

 Kristina Šmigun-Vähi (born 23 February 1977) is a former Estonian female cross-country skier and politician.
 She is the most successful Estonian female cross-country skier with two Olympic gold medals.
-In 2019 she was elected as a Member of the Estonian Parliament.
+Since 2019, Šmigun-Vähi, a member of the Reform Party, has served as a member of the Estonian Parliament.
 Read more on Wikipedia

 Memorability Metrics